Local Nature Recovery Strategy

 The Somerset Local Nature Recovery Strategy will provide a framework for targeted, co-ordinated and collaborative action.

-We are taking a collaborative approach and involving a wide range of people and organisations in the development of the strategy, including landowners and managers, government organisations, environmental charities, businesses, local groups and communities.
-Find out how to get involved below.
+We have been taking a collaborative approach and involving a wide range of people and organisations in the development of the strategy, including landowners and managers, government organisations, environmental charities, businesses, local groups and communities.